 Digital and Remote Oath-Taking

 Modern technology allows for remote enlistment and virtual oath ceremonies, particularly during the COVID-19 pandemic.
 While functionally equivalent, the lack of a physical, shared ritual may reduce the psychological impact.
 Some critics worry that digital oaths could dilute the solemnity and communal bonding that traditional ceremonies provide.
-Future research may need to explore how to preserve the cohesive power of oaths in digital environments.
+Future research may need to explore how to preserve the cohesive power of oaths in digital environments, such as incorporating interactive elements or virtual witnesses to replicate the social pressure of a live audience.

 Erosion of Trust in Institutions